According to statistics, metal corrosion causes a direct economic loss of 2%~4% of GDP every year.

 1. Replacement anti rust oil

-At the same time, the displacement type antirust oil itself absorbs on the metal surface and generates a firm protective film to prevent the invasion of foreign corrosion media.
+Additionally, the displacement type antirust oil itself absorbs onto the metal surface and generates a firm protective film to prevent the invasion of foreign corrosion media.
 Consequently, it is widely used for rust prevention between processes and surface pretreatment before long-term rust prevention.

 2. Solvent diluted antirust oil

 Once applied to a metal surface, the solvent in this type of anti-rust oil will naturally evaporate and create a uniform protective film.
-It is commonly used for rust prevention on the surface of large mechanical equipment, and some can even be used for the sealing of raw materials and equipment stored in the open air.
+It is commonly used for rust prevention on the surface of large mechanical equipment and can even be used to seal raw materials and equipment stored outdoors.

-No. 4 – Transparent and non sticky film.
+Type 4 – Transparent and non-sticky film.

 3. Seal antirust oil

 Sealed anti-rust oil has several distinctive features, such as normal temperature coating, absence of solvents, thin oil film, protection against rust between processes and during long-term storage, excellent compatibility with lubricating oil, and no need for cleaning when unsealing.